 From Southeast Asia, to hurricane-ravaged New Orleans, back to Madison, WI, that tiny flicker has grown bright, offering sewing tools and education to those in need and changing lives along the way.

-In 11 years, more than 2500 sewing machines have made their way to many corners of the world and of the United States.
+Since our beginning, more than 3000 sewing machines have made their way to many corners of the world and of the United States.
 Currently working mainly within the US and locally, The Sewing Machine Project is going strong.
 Each machine recipient pays it forward, sending the ripples out farther than any of us can imagine and carrying the messages of kindness and compassion along the way.

 We offer local classes to groups targeted by local community centers.
 We offer free mending at three local sites.
 We send machines to groups working with people who otherwise wouldn’t have access to sewing.
 People sew for their families, they mend rather than buy something new, people start small sewing businesses.
 Students sew together and build community.